 Royal Roads Bachelor of Business Administration focuses on social impact

-VICTORIA, CA In November 2017, Bachelor of Business Administration (BBA) Program Head, Todd Thexton approached Brian Belcher about the prospect of collaborating to articulate a Theory of Change the BBA program at Royal Roads University.
-Thexton had become aware of the Sustainability Research Effectiveness (SRE) team’s work in social impact assessment through the Climate Action Dialogue and Royal Roads’ journey to becoming accredited as an Ashoka Changemaker Campus.
+VICTORIA, CA In November 2017, Bachelor of Business Administration (BBA) Program Head, Todd Thexton, approached Brian Belcher about the prospect of collaborating to articulate a Theory of Change for the BBA program at Royal Roads University.
+Thexton become aware of the Sustainability Research Effectiveness (SRE) team’s work in social impact assessment through the Climate Action Dialogue and Royal Roads’ journey to becoming accredited as an Ashoka Changemaker Campus.
 Belcher saw this as a learning opportunity for the team to apply the tool in a higher education context to get a better understanding of how higher education programming contributes to change and achieves social impact.

 The BBA program aims to be a leader at Royal Roads in driving the breakdown of disciplinary silos, first between business and sustainability.
-The BBA program found the exercise valuable as a way to define strategy, and they plan to continue developing and refining the theory of change.
+The BBA program found the exercise valuable as a way to define strategy, and they plan to continue developing and refining the Theory of Change.
 “This process opened up dialogue among the program’s academic leadership through which we explored both our goals and the activities undertaken to achieve these goals, identified our levers for impact, provided clear structure to think about program development and a foundation upon which we can build a system for measuring and reporting on our impact,” said Thexton.
-Lessons from the process were shared with colleagues at a “Roads to Research” session on April 18th, 2018, which provided insight into some opportunities for expansion.
+Lessons from the process were shared with colleagues at a “Roads to Research” session on April 18, 2018, which provided insight into some opportunities for expansion.
 Learn more about the BBA program here.